When it comes to wealth building and investing for retirement, there are two stages you will have to go through:

 - You may buy some stocks when your friends give you some “tips”

-- You may attend a $4,000 course and was promised some “investment secrets”
+- You may attend a $4,000 course and be promised some “investment secrets”

-- You may put your life savings to a “property investment scheme with little capital outlay”, or
+- You may put your life savings into a “property investment scheme with little capital outlay”, or

 - You may just diligently roll your fixed deposits whenever it expires